 Any way you eat it, chickpea tuna salad never disappoints.

-- The answer is pretty much anything.
+The answer is anything.
 Serve it on crackers or celery.
-As I noted, it tastes great inside a tomato or red or green bell pepper.
+I noted that it tastes excellent inside a tomato, red, or green bell pepper.
 It tastes fabulous on apple slices as well.
 I even love dipping homemade potato chips into my chickpea tuna salad.

-- Chickpea tuna salad has a wonderful, flaky, creamy texture and a slight taste savory flavor of the sea.
+Chickpea tuna salad has a wonderful, flaky, creamy texture and a slight taste savory sea flavor.
 However, it doesn't taste fishy at all!

 - Use your favorite bread, wrap, or pita (toasted or untoasted)